 The ANALYZE command obtains a sample of rows from the table, does some calculations, and saves resulting column statistics.
 By default, Amazon Redshift runs a sample pass for the DISTKEY column and another sample pass for all of the other columns in the table.
 If you want to generate statistics for a subset of columns, you can specify a comma-separated column list.

 ANALYZE operations are resource intensive, so run them only on tables and columns that actually require statistics updates.
-You do not need to analyze all columns in all tables regularly or on the same schedule.
+You don't need to analyze all columns in all tables regularly or on the same schedule.
 If the data changes substantially, analyze the columns that are frequently used in the following:

 Sorting and grouping operations